 othe certified copies of the foreign company’s Articles of Association and a sworn translation thereof.

 Our team of company incorporation agents can help you prepare these documents and register a branch in 2021.
 We can help you meet the ongoing requirements, and we will inform you if any supporting documentation is required.
 The conditions for foreign companies in Poland have not changes, nor did the general policy for foreign investments, however, we can assist you with complete information and details about the requirements this year.
+We can also help you decide if a virtual office in Warsaw is suitable for the branch.

 Our company formation agents in Poland can help you submit all of these documents and make any necessary translations into Polish.
 These documents will need to be certified in front of a Polish notary public and one of our agents can help you handle this step.
 When needed, we can represent your interests in front of the notary public and in front of other Polish authorities through a special power of attorney.